AHijazi11/Retro-Board/README.md

 ## Versioning

-We use [GitHub](http://github.com/) for versioning.
+[GitHub](http://github.com/) was used for versioning.
 For the versions available, see the [tags on this repository](https://github.com/ahijazi11/retro-board/tags).

 ## Author

 **Ahmad Hijazi**

+## Acknowledgements

+This project wouldn't have been completed without the guidance of Matina Patsos & Jamal Taylor.
+Thank you for all the time and help!